 A first aid kit is an absolute must-have for any home.
 You can put together your own, but there are also many companies and organizations that sell complete kits with almost everything you need.
 The American Red Cross knows a few things about first aid and their kits are a great starting point.

-The Red Cross Deluxe Family First Aid Kit contains 115 items, and covers off most common injuries.
-At $35, it’s priced right and won’t take up much space.
+The Red Cross Deluxe Family First Aid Kit contains 115 items and covers off most common injuries.
+At $40.99, it’s priced right and won’t take up much space.
 However, to make it more appropriate to the COVID-19 era, consider adding a thermometer (a high temperature is often an early warning sign of infection).
-If you’re really concerned about COVID-19, a pulse oximeter can give an early warning that someone should seek medical attention due to low blood oxygen levels.
+In addition, a pulse oximeter can give an early warning that someone should seek medical attention due to low blood oxygen levels.
 They’re available for $50 or less at pharmacies.

 To make your first aid kit more disaster-ready, add emergency blankets — these are made of a reflective foil material that folds up in a fist-size pouch and work remarkably well to keep you warm.
 These are so cheap, light and compact that we recommend buying them in bulk and stashing them in your vehicles, boats, wherever.
 They can be helpful in staving off shock.